bbfrederick/rapidtide/docs/usage.rst

 Description:
 ^^^^^^^^^^^^

 	This is the newest, most avant-garde version of showxcorr.
 Because it's an x file, it's more fluid and I don't guarantee that it will keep a stable interface (or even work at any given time).
 But every time I add something new, it goes here.
 The goal is eventually to make this the "real" version.
-Unlike rapidtide2, however, I've let it drift quite a bit without syncing it because some people here actually use showxcorr and I don't want to disrupt workflows...
+Unlike rapidtide, however, I've let it drift quite a bit without syncing it because some people here actually use showxcorr and I don't want to disrupt workflows...

 Inputs:
 ^^^^^^^